Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

-Upon inspection of the rules, \texttt{init} and \texttt{move} are the only rules altering the mark of a grey node; both mark a grey node blue and root it.
-Thus, $v$ must have been rooted at some point during the execution.
-Let us consider two cases based on whether $v$ remains rooted in the output graph. \begin{cas} The procedure \texttt{DFS!} terminates only if \texttt{back} fails to apply, which occurs when \texttt{next\_edge} fails to find an unmarked edge.
+\textit{Case 1:} $v$ is rooted in the output graph.
+The procedure \texttt{DFS!} terminates only if \texttt{back} fails to apply, which occurs when \texttt{next\_edge} fails to find an unmarked edge.
 However, $u$, being non-grey, shares an unmarked edge with $v$.
-Since $u$ is blue and $v$ is rooted, the rules \texttt{next\_edge} and \texttt{move} must have applied, which contradicts the assumption that $v$ is grey in the output graph. \end{cas} \begin{cas} $v$ is not rooted in the output graph.
-Throughout the execution of \texttt{DFS!}, there is exactly one root node at any time, given that \texttt{init} initialises a single root, and \texttt{move} and \texttt{back} relocate the root while preserving the invariant.
-After the first application of \texttt{move}, the root is always incident with exactly one dashed edge, until \texttt{back} becomes inapplicable.
+Since $u$ is blue and $v$ is rooted, the rules \texttt{next\_edge} and \texttt{move} must have applied, which contradicts the assumption that $v$ is grey in the output graph. \\

+\textit{Case 2:} $v$ is not rooted in the output graph.
+Throughout the execution of \texttt{DFS!}, by Proposition~\ref{prop:con-dashed}(1), there is exactly one root node at any time.
 Since $v$ is not rooted, it must have been unrooted by either \texttt{move}, which dashed an edge incident with $v$, or \texttt{back}.
 Two scenarios arise: \begin{enumerate} \item If \texttt{back} was applied to $v$, it would have unrooted $v$ only after no rules in \texttt{FORWARD} were applicable.
 However, since $v$ is adjacent to $u$, and $u$ shares an unmarked edge, \texttt{next\_edge} and \texttt{move} would have applied, turning $u$ non-grey.
 This contradicts the assumption.